 Bombay HC dismisses petitions challenging felling of trees in Aarey for metro car shed

-Mumbai, Oct 04: In a setback to environment activists, the Bombay High Court on Friday dismisses petitions challenging the proposed felling of over 2,600 trees in Aarey to make way for the metro car shed.
+Mumbai, Oct 04: In a setback to environmental activists, the Bombay High Court on Friday dismisses petitions challenging the proposed felling of over 2,600 trees in Aarey to make way for the metro car shed.

 by chopping off over 2,600 trees.